sgharms/LatinIRB/README.markdown

 convert ASCII TeX-style transliterations of macronized vowels to produce the correct string:

+If your input device supports the quick entry of characters with macrons:

+    lv = LatinVerb.new("amō amāre amāvī amatum")

+But if not, you can convert an ASCII representation of the same data:

     lv = LatinVerb.new(Text::Latex::Util::Macronconversions.convert('am\={o} am\={a}re am\={a}v\={i} amatum', :mc))
     lv.active\_voice\_indicative\_mood\_present\_tense\_first\_person\_singular\_number #=> amō